Donna Damerel

 Donna Damerel (July 8, 1912 – February 15, 1941) was an American actress.

 Early years

-Damerel was born on July 8, 1912, in Chicago, the daughter of vaudeville performers George Damerel and Myrtle Vail Damerel.
+Damerel was born on July 8, 1912, in Chicago, the daughter of vaudeville performers George Damerel and Myrtle Vail.
 She had one brother.
 When she was 15, she left home to join the chorus of a musical comedy.
-Later she joined her parents' vaudeville team.
+(Her mother had also left home at age 15 to pursue an acting career.)
+Later, she joined her parents' vaudeville team.

 Career

 After vaudeville's decline ended the Damerels' performing team, the family lived comfortably until "our savings were wiped out, and we were destitute."
 Damerel and her mother began to work on radio.
 They debuted the Myrt and Marge radio program in Chicago on November 2, 1931, with Damerel portraying the daughter, Marge, and Vail portraying the mother, Myrt.

 A 1932 poll conducted by a radio magazine named Damerel radio's "it girl".
 The recognition included looks, microphone personality, and voice as 15,704 listeners participated in the survey.

 Damerel and Vail also starred in the Universal film Myrt and Marge (1933), which was based on the radio program.
 In 1938,they performed in Yes, My Darling Daughter in Yonkers, New York, at the Warburton Theatre.